-I certainly wasn’t the prettiest girl at school.
+I certainly was not the prettiest girl at school.
 My hair was short and very rarely did I wear dresses.
 Possibly the only time a dress was worn was for Sunday School and for actual school, a tunic.
 Apart from that it was denim shorts or jeans all the way.

 My early years before developing into a young lady I was often mistaken for a cute, young boy.
 I think I may have been 10 years old when I asked if could get my ears pierced so people could tell the difference.

-Looking back, the misconception wasn’t all that unreasonable considering the stereotypical behaviour of a boy.
+Looking back, the misconception was not all that unreasonable considering the stereotypical behaviour of a boy.
 I did like to ride my Hotfoot BMX bike, play in the creek, find crayfish, go fishing, set off exploring on my horse and any other activities where skirts and dresses are deemed inappropriate.

 Growing up with three older brothers, more often than not, if I wanted someone to play with I had to be doing what they were doing.
-Did I mind?
-No, not at all.
 I had very few dolls.
-With the few hand-me-down Barbie dolls I had, I cut off all their long blonde hair because they looked nothing like me.
+With the few hand-me-down Barbie Dolls I had, I cut off all their long blonde hair because they looked nothing like me.
 I will admit to owning and cherishing some of the Mattel Barbie horses including Dixie and Prancer.

-I didn’t own make up until I was about 16 and even then it might have been coloured lip balm, nail polish and perhaps a blue eye shadow my mother had passed onto me.
+I did not own make-up until I was about 16 and even then it might have been coloured lip balm, nail polish and perhaps a blue eye shadow my mother had passed onto me.
 The lip balm was handy and I liked painting my toe nails.
 But eye shadow?
-I didn’t even know what to do with it.
+I did not even know what to do with it.

 To this day, I still don’t know if he called me “balls” because he thought I wanted to be a boy or because I enjoyed playing sports that included a ball.
 Perhaps it was both.
 I never asked.
 The other justification for the name calling is because he liked me.
 I highly doubt it.
 He either felt intimidated or jealous.

 My guy friends became weird.
 They started acting differently and expressing unusual untoward comments.
-I wasn’t the greatest at communication so my default reaction was to avoid.
-It’s extremely difficult to be friends with any guy because they either fall in love, speak of their emotions or physically exhibit behaviours that overstep the friendship line.
+I was not the greatest at communication so my default reaction was to avoid.
+It is extremely difficult to be friends with any guy because they either fall in love, speak of their emotions or physically exhibit behaviours that overstep the friendship line.

-Today, I wear dresses, put on make up and polish my nails, however you can still find me riding my bike, exploring the mountains and creeks or fishing.
-There isn’t much that has changed.
+Today, I wear dresses, put on make-up and polish my nails, however you can still find me riding my bike, exploring the mountains and creeks or fishing.
+There is not much that has changed.
 Does this make me a tomboy?
 If so, then great.
-I’m proud to be a woman who accepts I have moved away from the stereotypical idea of what it’s like to be a female.
+I am proud to be a female who accepts to move away from the stereotypical idea of what it is like to be a woman.

-I am me.
-I call it living my life doing the things I love.
+I am me and I live my life doing the things I love.